kyoheiu/felix/README.md

 ### Fixed

-- In the filter mode and shell mode, when you don't have any input, `backspace` now means to return to the normal mode.
-Also, when you press `Esc` during the filter mode, the cursor position is now restored.
+- In the filter mode and shell mode, when you don't have any input, `backspace` now means return to the normal mode.
+Also, during the filter mode, `Esc` now restores the cursor position.

 ## v1.1.0 (2022-08-08)